nov05/udacity-deep-reinforcement-learning/README.md

 * Local and target actor-critic netowrks architecture (It can be found in each human readable log file.)
   <image src="https://raw.githubusercontent.com/Nov05/pictures/refs/heads/master/Udacity/20231221_reinforcement%20learning/2024-10-30%2017_20_09-unity-tennis-remark_maddpg_continuous-run-0-241030-145721.log%20-%20Untitled%20(Worksp.jpg" width=600>

-* Some of the hyperparameter settings (compared to [this model](https://github.com/tomtung/drlnd/blob/main/tennis-maddpg.ipynb) which uses mostly the same settings, is trained for about 10 hours and reaches an average score of around 2.0.)
+* Some of the hyperparameter settings (compared to [this model](https://github.com/tomtung/drlnd/blob/main/tennis-maddpg.ipynb) which uses mostly the same settings, is trained for about 10 hours and reaches an average score of around 2.0~2.5.
+Its critic network has one more ReLU layer as the output layer, and the MSE loss is calculated in a different way - it gets one MSE value per agent and uses the smallest.)
   ```
     config.min_memory_size = int(1e6)
     config.mini_batch_size = 256